 How does it work?

-A little more completely, the Containers system lays out the virtual computers into a physical layout of computers and uses the resource allocation system to allocate that physical layout.
+The Containers system lays out the virtual computers into a physical layout of computers and uses the resource allocation system to allocate that physical layout.
 Then the system installs and configures the appropriate virtualization technologies in that environment to create the virtual environment.

 Kinds of Containers

-A container is a virtualization technology, like a virtual machine implementation.
-We use the term ''container'' to mean any one of the various virtualization technologies from an openvz container to a physical machine to a simulation.
 The Containers system gives us a way to create interconnections of containers (in our sense) holding different experiment elements.
 A containerized topology might include a physical machine, a qemu virtual machine and an openvz container that can all communicate transparently.

 The Containers system framework supports multiple kinds of containers, but at this point researchers may request these: